 The oak beamed roof was repaired and altered in 1527 and the impressive tower was added sometime around this same era.
 The octagonal pulpit of 1636 bears the initials of Christopher Hindle, the vicar of the time.

 In the 1700s some of the most striking features were added.
 The large dormer windows, that look so out of place to us today were installed, to allow more natural light into the church.
 In 1736 the musicians gallery was built, intriguingly placed on the oldest features of the entire church- reworked Roman Tuscan columns !
-Debate has raged over the years as to whether these are genuinely Roman, but the view is now that they are, and with so much Roman building material in Ribchester it does seem highly plausible.
+Debate has raged over the years as to whether these are genuinely Roman and with so much Roman building material in Ribchester it does seem plausible.

 Outside there are two more noteworthy features.
 The first is the unusual stonework at the base of the church, on the south side (see the two pictures below).
 Blocks of stone are carved into what looks like a star shape and a chess board pattern.
 These are not mentioned in any of the histories of the church- are they Roman, Saxon, Medieval or more recent ?
 There is a modern grill next to one of them, so we can’t assume they are old.